haade-administrator/haade.fr/_posts/en/2020-02-11-zigbee-vs-z-wave.md

 ### So should we favor Zigbee!

-**To conclude, the Zigbee protocol is in my opinion essential** and the z-wave protocol remains complementary or even secondary, but all of this risks changing in 1 to two years with [the arrival of the Home over ip protocol with matter](https://buildwithmatter.com/){:target="_blank"} 😉
+**To conclude, the Zigbee protocol is in my opinion essential** and the z-wave protocol remains complementary or even secondary, but all of this risks changing in 1 to two years with [the arrival of the Home over ip protocol with matter](https://buildwithmatter.com/){: target="_blank"} 😉

 In my humble opinion yes it is much more reasonable in terms of cost and maintenance, once you have all the tips to strengthen the mesh it even becomes essential.